yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 * Rate Limiting: The RateLimitService is a custom resource that also allows users to provide information about services that Emissary should reach out to for incoming requests regarding rate limiting decisions.
 Service implementations should be provided and will allow users to attach custom labels to requests, attach labels to request properties (client IP, hostnames, et cetera), and rate limit based on keys.
 * TLS Support: A wide variety of configuration options for TLS is available to users and allows them to specify the minimum or maximum version of TLS allowed, require client certificates, specify a list of permitted cipher suites and ECDH curves, and provide a certificate revocation list.
 * Availability: Built-in configuration options for CORS and circuit breaker configurations are available for use to help prevent service overloading.
 Configuring the maximum number of simultaneous connections, requests, pending requests, and retries prevent system abuse alongside IP allow and deny list configurations.
 For more specific use cases, several other miscellaneous options are available, including Lua scripts that run on each request.
 For example, with Lua, users commonly remove request headers before reaching AuthService and RatelimitService so that they can add custom headers that correspond to billing or authentication purposes, preventing end users from spoofing them.
-* Filtering Malicious Traffic: Emissary maintains a publicly available Web Application Firewall configuration based on the OWASP core rule set.
-This satisfies PCI 6.6 compliance requirements and enables users to further configure their own custom security on the firewall.
 * Observability: Access logs are placed on stdout for reading using kubectl logs.
 Format and local destination can be configured to the administrator’s wishes while using envoy_log_ settings.
-Information collected includes service, driver (HTTP or TLS), driver configuration, additional log headers, the maximum number of seconds to buffer access before sending logs to ALS, and a soft size limit for the access log buffer, among other options.
+Information collected includes service, driver (HTTP or TLS), driver configuration, additional log headers, the maximum number of seconds to buffer access before sending logs to ALS, and a soft size limit for the access log buffer, it also supports exporting logs using a CRD [LogService](https://www.getambassador.io/docs/edge-stack/latest/topics/running/services/log-service#log-service)
-* Emissary-ingress puts the access logs on stdout for reading using kubectl logs.
-Local destination and log format can be configured to the administrator’s wishes using envoy_log_ settings, however these options only allow for logging locally to Emissary-ingress’ Pod.
-Information collected includes but is not limited to service, driver (HTTP or TLS access), driver configuration, additional log headers, the maximum number of seconds to buffer access before sending them to ALS, and a soft size limit for the access log buffer.

 ## Project compliance

 * Compliance.
 List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
-  - PCI DSS 6.6 compliance
+  - PCI DSS 6.6 compliance (Only on the Enterprise Version of emissary EdgeStack)

 ## Secure development practices